 [0002] In the past few decades, advances in monitoring technology have contributed to a heightened sense of safety during medical procedures.
 Despite technological advancements and improved anesthetic agents leading to an increased safety profile of anesthesia and sedation, morbidity and mortality rates remain high in spontaneously breathing patients.
-One of the primary reasons morbidity and mortality rates remain high is the delayed detection of early respiratory compromise and/or failure, which impedes the timely implementation of rescue measures.
-Respiratory failure can occur within minutes to seconds, or it can develop gradually, both of which are difficult to predict.
-The end results of respiratory compromise and/or failure is insufficient oxygen to the brain and heart, leading to grave consequences including permanent neurological and cardiac damage, or even death.
-Currently available monitoring devices and techniques continue to be ineffective at alerting to subtle airflow changes in the early stages of respiratory compromise and/or failure.
+One of the primary reasons morbidity and mortality rates remain high is the delayed detection of early respiratory compromise, which impedes the timely implementation of rescue measures.
+The end results of respiratory compromise is insufficient oxygen to the brain and heart, leading to grave consequences including permanent neurological and cardiac damage, or even death.
+Currently available monitoring devices and techniques continue to be ineffective at measuring subtle airflow changes in the early stages of respiratory compromise.

-[0003] Respiratory compromise and/or failure may include one or more of the following scenarios for respiratory activity: alterations in respiratory rate, decreased effort leading to decreased depth of breathing, obstruction in the upper airway anatomy (e.g., tongue obstruction, tissue obstruction, vocal cord spasms), or alterations in lower airway structures (e.g., bronchospasm, pneumonia).
-Patients under sedation can experience decreased respiratory effort, decreased respiratory rate, and varying degrees of tissue laxity, which can lead to airway obstruction and both of which are difficult to assess.
-Any combination of these mechanisms can lead to diminished airflow and/or changes in airflow, which prevents gas exchange for oxygen and carbon dioxide.
+[0003] Respiratory compromise may include one or more of the following scenarios: alterations in respiratory rate, decreased effort, obstruction in the upper airway anatomy (e.g., tongue obstruction, tissue obstruction, vocal cord spasms), or alterations in lower airway structures (e.g., bronchospasm, pneumonia).
+Patients under sedation can experience decreased respiratory effort and varying degrees of tissue laxity, which can lead to airway obstruction and both of which are difficult to assess.

-Because of the lack of reliable respiratory moni-[0004] toring, early recognition of respiratory compromise and/or failure relies heavily on clinical expertise, and often using subjective clinical assessment and approximated evaluation of respiratory activity.
-Accurately monitoring for respiratory compromise and/or failure is especially difficult in pediatric patients, whose anatomy makes maintaining airway and respiratory homeostasis challenging during inhalation induction for anesthesia or sedation.
+[0004] Because of the lack of reliable respiratory monitoring, early recognition of respiratory compromise relies heavily on clinical expertise.
+Accurately monitoring for respiratory compromise is especially difficult in pediatric patients, whose anatomy makes maintaining airway and respiratory homeostasis challenging during inhalation induction for anesthesia or sedation.
 The head and neck anatomy of pediatric patients, as well their unique respiratory physiology, predisposes this patient population to a higher incidence of airway obstruction and rapid rate of desaturation.
-For example, pediatric patients experience higher rates of tongue obstruction during sedation and anesthesia due to their larger tongue size in relation to their oral cavity.
+For example, pediatric patients experience higher rates of tongue obstruction during sedation and anesthesia due to their larger tongue size.
 Additionally, at baseline, pediatric patients have two- to three-fold higher oxygen consumption; decreased functional capacity leading to diminished oxygen reserves once apneic; decreased type-1 muscle fibers resulting in faster respiratory fatigue during times of labor; and a closing capacity that is at the level of tidal volume breathing.

-[0005] Any loss in the degree of respiratory effort brought about by sedation/anesthesia or respiratory illness will tip the balance from staying stable and ventilating appropriately to quick ventilatory compromise and/or failure, respiratory deterioration with decrease in airflow, and desaturation (i.e., type-2 respiratory failure).
-Unrecognized and delayed respiratory support requiring skilled airway maneuvers (e.g., hand-bag-ventilation) will lead to severe desaturation followed by bradycardia, which can be fatal for the patient.
+[0005] Any loss in the degree of respiratory effort brought about by sedation/anesthesia or respiratory illness will tip the balance from staying stable and ventilating appropriately to quick ventilatory compromise, respiratory deterioration with decrease in airflow, and desaturation (i.e., type-2 respiratory failure).
+Unrecognized and delayed respiratory support requiring skilled airway maneuvers (e.g., hand-bagventilation) will lead to severe desaturation followed by bradycardia, which can be fatal for the patient.

-[0006] As mentioned above, the currently available methods for monitoring respiratory compromise and/or failure are ineffective at directly measuring airflow changes in non-intubated patients and spontaneously breathing patients, thereby rendering the methods unreliable for accurately and timely detecting early respiratory compromise and/or failure.
+[0006] As mentioned above, the currently available methods for monitoring respiratory compromise are ineffective at directly measuring airflow changes in non-intubated patients, thereby rendering the methods unreliable for accurately and timely detecting early respiratory compromise.

 [0007] One of the most common methods currently employed for monitoring airflow is measuring end-tidal carbon dioxide ("CO2").
 However, measuring end-tidal CO2 has inherent limitations because it is an indirect measurement of alterations in airflow and becomes increasingly inaccurate in non-intubated patients due to the lack of a closed circuit.
-As a consequence, the measured data are difficult for the practitioner to interpret in spontaneously breathing patients, which often leads to delays in the treatment of early airway compromise and/or respiratory failure.
+As a consequence, the measured data are difficult for the practitioner to interpret in spontaneously breathing patients, which often leads to delays in the treatment of early airway compromise.